rwth-i6/returnn/docs/configuration_reference/behavior_version.rst

 Behavior version 14 (2022-10-19)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The dim matching in :class:`DotLayer` is now more strict
+The dim matching in TF :class:`DotLayer` is now more strict
 for the case that ``var1`` and ``var2`` are not provided,
 to figure out the common dims.